-10 working days prior to the defense: These steps are required to be complete prior to 10 working days from the date of oral defense.
+10 working days prior to the defense: These steps are required to be completed prior to 10 working days from the date of oral defense.

-- 1. Reserve a room for your defense. - a.
-CE students please visit the front desk on the 5th floor of the Brickyard. - b.
-EE students please visit go the EE advising center or call the main number at 480-965-3424 as ask to speak to your graduate advisor. - 2.
+- 1. Reserve a room for your defense.
+Contact your respective concentration advising center for help with room reservation. - 2.
 Submit an electronic version of your abstract with title, full names of your committee members, defense date/time/place, and your name as you want it to appear on the defense announcement to your respective concentration advising center. - 3.
 Schedule your defense through your MyASU (my.asu.edu) Defense tab.